Karthi1908/Predictor/README.md

 3. Introduce the staking for Reporters.
 4. Option to create scalar predictions
 5. Add Reputation only Prediction Contracts.
 Here only non-tradable/ non - transferable tokens instead of tez will be provided to the winners which will represent their reputation.
-6. Closed group Predictions - It will enable Prediciton as a Service concept so that existing offline bookmakers can use Predictor's Platform for their use.
-It provides an option to people and organisations to bet on an event only among their acquaintances or families or friends or clients.
+6. Closed group Predictions - an option to people and organisations to bet on an event only among their acquaintances or clients.
 The people outside group are restricted from trading the same contract.
+It will enable Prediciton as a Service concept so that existing offline bookmakers can use Predictor's Platform for their use.

 ### Smart Contracts